peckjd/cpsc318/lab03/README.md

 - Install a LAMP stack using this [Digital Ocean Community tutorial](https://www.digitalocean.com/community/tutorials/how-to-install-linux-apache-mysql-php-lamp-stack-on-centos-7)
     - Your public IP address is the static IP you assigned to your instance in lab 1.
     - Make sure you remember your secure mysql password.
 You will need it later.
-    - You can skip the **Install PHP Modules** section.
+    - You can skip the **Install PHP Modules** section, but make sure you install php.
 We'll install additional modules later.
     - You do not need to perform the firewall commands.
 Your instance is protected by an AWS firewall managed using the web interface.

 ### Install Wordpress